Loftiness-Spirit/ytfzf/README.md

 </p>

 <h1 align="center">
-	This is a little man
+	This is a little you
 </h1>
 <p align="center">
 <img src=.assets/ytfzf.gif width="100%">